MeerubKhan/Pak-News-Summarizer/README.md

 **2.BeautifulSoup**
 Beautiful Soup (often called BS4) is a popular Python library used for web scraping and parsing HTML and XML files.
-It takes raw, messy webpage data and translates it into a structured, easily navigable object, allowing developers to quickly extract specific information like text, links, and tables
+It takes raw, messy webpage data and translates it into a structured, easily navigable object, allowing developers to quickly extract specific information like text, links, and tables.

 ## What I learned building this